The Light Station Outdoor Museum is Open!

 The Outdoor Museum is open daily 10 am to 3:30 pm.
 We are closed on Thanksgiving and Christmas days.
-We ask for a site visit fee of $5 for guests 12 and over, which provides you access to the Outdoor Museum and the Light Station Store.
+We ask for a site visit fee of $5 for guests 12 and over, which provides you access to the Outdoor Museum, the Light Station Store and the Fog Signal Building Indoor Museum.
 Children under 12 years are free.
 Admission is always free to Lighthouse members.

 Become a member by clicking here.